 The three white species commonly known as cabbage whites - the large and small white and the green-veined white - also overwinter as pupae and may be seen from quite early in April, with the small white typically the first to appear and the green-veined soon afterwards.

-These three white species are very hard to tell apart because they are even more flighty than other butterflies and almost impossible to distinguish until they settle, which they rarely do.
-Whether because they are more common in April or more likely to stop for a feed, many you do find at rest at this time of year turn out to be green-veined whites.
+Whether because they are more common in April or more likely to stop, many you do find at rest at this time of year turn out to be green-veined whites.
 As their name suggests, they have green veins on the underside of their wings, as well as faint grey lines on their upper wings.
 The grey patch on their wing tips is more broken up, while on the small white it is a neat triangle.

 The female orange tip butterfly can also easily be confused for a small or green-veined white until you see its distinctive mottled olive lower underwing.
 It is slightly smaller than even a small white, and has a more fluttery, less purposeful flight.
 The male is the one you will usually notice, however - perhaps the most lovely April butterfly of all, and one that is easy to identify even in mid flight, since it lives up perfectly to its name.

 Orange tips are only found at this time of year, and their adult phase coincides exactly with the appearance of cuckoo flower and garlic mustard along country lanes.
-The female carefully lays one egg per stem on either of these plants and the caterpillar then eats the plant's seeds and becomes a chrysalis, in which form it remains until the following spring.
+The female carefully lays one egg per stem on either of these plants, and the caterpillar then eats the plant's seeds and becomes a chrysalis, in which form it remains until the following spring.

 From the second week of April (occasionally a bit earlier) you can also see the holly blue, which has a deep blue upperwing and a pale blue underwing with spots.
 It is the only blue butterfly at this time of year and often can be found circling around and landing on ivy and holly (on which it lays its eggs) or other shrubs.
 Females have a large black border to their upperwings while males have a very thin one at their wing tip.
 In flight both can look almost silver.

 Other butterflies that may appear towards the end of April on short downland turf include the dingy skipper and grizzled skipper, both very small and nondescript brown butterflies that you could easily mistake for day-flying moths.
+The bright orange but elusive small copper is also just possible at the very end of the month and I have occasionally seen small heaths in grassland at this time.

-Two much more specialised butterflies that appear towards the end of April are the duke of burgundy, found on particular types of downland (try Incombe Hole near Tring, Kithurst Hill near Storrington in East Sussex, or Hutchinson's Bank on the edges of Croydon), and the pearl-bordered fritillary, once common in coppiced woodland, but now only found in a few sites in the south east (Abbots Wood near Polegate, Rewell Wood near Arundel, and Verdley Wood south of Haslemere being three of them).
+Two much more specialised butterflies that appear towards the end of the month are the duke of burgundy, found on particular types of downland (try Incombe Hole near Tring, Kithurst Hill near Storrington in East Sussex, or Hutchinson's Bank on the edges of Croydon), and the gorgeous orange pearl-bordered fritillary, once common in coppiced woodland, but now only found in a few sites in the south east (Abbots Wood near Polegate, Rewell Wood near Arundel, and Verdley Wood south of Haslemere being three of them).

-The number of insects increases rapidly in April - they are the reason migrating birds return at this time and chose England to breed in.
 Honeybees, which live in colonies all winter, are particularly in evidence around trees in blossom.
 You might not immediately see then, but stand below a flowering blackthorn or cherry tree, or indeed a goat willow tree with catkins on it, and you can hear a very summery hum.
-Oilseed rape fields in flower are another good place to hear this.
+Oilseed rape fields in flower can be another good place to hear this.

 You also see lots of queen bumble bees.
-These are sole representatives of their species to overwinter and at this time of year they fly around close to the ground, buzzing impatiently as they do so, looking for a hole in which to create a new colony.
+These are sole representatives of their species to survive the winter and at this time of year they fly around close to the ground, buzzing impatiently as they do so, looking for a hole in which to create a new colony.
 When they have found a suitable site, they amass a lump of pollen larger than themselves to provide food for their first offspring.

 Once the colony is established - usually sometime in May - there are workers to do the food gathering and the bumble bee queen spends the rest of her life underground, churning out larvae.
 So you might say that in April they get their little bit of freedom before the hard work begins - though really, I suppose, this is the hard work, the most critical part of their life.